LaunchPlatform/beanhub-import/docs/docs/scheme/input-config/filter.md

 ```

 In this way, BeanHub Import will ignore transactions even if 2024 or even 2023 CSV files exist in the input folder and match the filename pattern.

+## Schema

+The optional `filter` field is a list of objects containing the following keys:

+- `field`: the field name of the input transactions extracted from the input file.
+For example, `date`, `extractor`, `lineno` and, etc. Please read the beanhub-extract source code to see what the available fields are.
+- `op`: the type of operators.
+Currently, we support the following:
+    - `==`: Equal
+    - `!=`: Not Equal
+    - `>`: Greater Than
+    - `>=`: Greater Than or Equal
+    - `<`: Less Than
+    - `<=`: Less Than or Equal
+- `value`: the target value to apply with the operator.

+If the list provides more than one filter operation, it will apply the `AND` logic and include only the transactions with all conditions met.
+If you need more complex logic for your use case, please open an issue in our GitHub repository.